gamemanual0/gm0/source/docs/appendix/glossary.rst

     Encoder
         An encoder refers to a device that tracks (generally) rotational movement around an axis.
 There are both absolute and relative encoders.
 An absolute encoder will report at exactly what angle the shaft is compared to its absolute “zero”.
-        A relative encoder will report how far the :term:`shaft` has rotated since it started tracking (for example, when autonomous starts).
+A relative encoder will report how far the :term:`shaft <Shaft>` has rotated since it started tracking (for example, when autonomous starts).
 Encoders are used to help find the position of where the robot, or one of its mechanisms, is.

     Expansion Hub
         The REV Expansion Hub is a hardware controller that interfaces with the Android phone.
-        It includes :term:`XT30` ports for power input and output, 4 motor ports with :term:`encoder`, and 6 :term:`servo` ports, as well as Mini USB for the Android phone.
+It includes :term:`XT30` ports for power input and output, 4 motor ports with :term:`encoder
+        <Encoder>`, and 6 :term:`servo <Servo>` ports, as well as Mini
+        USB for the Android phone.

         .. image:: images/glossary/expansion-hub.png
             :alt: A REV Robotics Expansion Hub